Santa Fe Restaurant Guide (just the affordable ones)

 New Mexican:

-• La Choza (always busy, plan ahead by putting your name in at the hostess stand and wait for a text 1-1.5 hours later.
+- La Choza (always busy, plan ahead by putting your name in at the hostess stand and wait for a text 1-1.5 hours later.
 Near by drinks places, REI or SITE Santa Fe.
-Closed Sunday); suggestions: Enchilada plate (adobado or cheese & onion) with red chili, posole.
+Closed Sunday); suggestions: Enchilada plate (adobado or cheese & onion) with red chili, posole, rellenos good but better elsewhere.
+Their sister restaurant is The Shed, which is equally good, but more worthy of the wait that may be required if the weather is fine and you can dine outside.

-• Palacio Restaurant: 209 E Palace Ave, is a hard to find spot and looks like a greasy spoon from the sidewalk on Palace.
-Very reasonably priced, with a great little backyard for lunch dining, so often I’ve walked by Palacio, which is right next to Casa Sena, an impossible to get it, nice restaurant that is very expensive, often does an expensive prix fixe offering, but a great outside space.
+Palacio Restaurant: 209 E Palace Ave, is a hard to appreciate spot because it looks like a greasy spoon from the sidewalk on Palace.
+Often I’ve walked by Palacio, ignoring it, but it’s good quality, and very reasonably priced, with a great little backyard for lunch dining.
+It happens to be right next to Casa Sena, an impossible-to-get-in, expensive restaurant that often does an expensive prix fixe offering, and requires a reservation.
+Casa Sena has a fantastic outdoor courtyard for dining in good weather.

-• Harry’s Roadhouse (open Wednesday – Sunday and often there is a 15-45minute wait.)
+- Harry’s Roadhouse (open Wednesday – Monday and often there is a 15-45minute wait.)
 Margaritas are the best in town, served in a shaker.
 If you’re in the bar while waiting for a table they will pre-pour them into a tumbler.
 Not a dumb idea if it’s crowded.
-Enchiladas with Adobado are excellent, but what makes Harry’s a place to return to often is the changing weekly menu.
+Enchiladas with steak are excellent, but what makes Harry’s a place to return to often is the changing weekly menu.
 We have never had a bad meal from this special menu.
 Pies are delicious.

-• Teseque Village Market: (always a wait during prime time) Excellent margaritas – the worlds best according the their signage.
-Suggestions: chili rellenos.
+- Tesuque Village Market: (always a wait during prime time) Excellent margaritas – the worlds best according the their signage.
+Suggestion: chili rellenos.

-• The Pink Adobe (its bar the Dragon Room used to have a great happy hour, but now requires checking in at the Pink, even to just sit in the Dragon Room and prices seem much higher now that the Inn next door has purchased these dining establishments) Great margarita’s – Rosie’s, the house margarita, is pink and good tasting.
-Bar food was always good: hamburger, the fish stew and the tacos and reasonably priced, but the future of these ideas is uncertain.
+- The Pink Adobe (its bar, the Dragon Room, has a great happy hour, but sometimes requires checking in at the Pink.
+Later in the night, it worked for us to just sit in the Dragon Room.
+Prices seem much higher now that the Inn next door has purchased these dining establishments) Great margarita’s – Rosie’s, the house margarita, is pink and good tasting, but not on the menu.
+Bar food was always good: hamburger, the clam stew Clams Diablo (not quite as good as before, fewer clams and just in a strong red sauce) and the tacos.

 Asian Food